cds-snc/ui-automate/README.md

 ### Environment Variables

-Below is a list of the Environment variable requirements to run the profiler.
+Below is a list of the Environment variable requirements to run the UI automate.
+Please considere add them to `.env` file.
 - `BROWSERSTACK_USERNAME`: Your username in browserstack
 - `BROWSERSTACK_ACCESSKEY`: Your access key in browserstack